-Dance Residency (two week minimum): Introduces students to the African aesthetic through movement and gesture.
-Students will learn cultural specific reasons why and how dances are performed.
+- Dance Residency: Introduces students to the African aesthetic through movement and gesture.
+Students will learn cultural specific reasons why and how dances are performed; students will learn, improvise and perform short dance phrases.
 Various different diasporic social dance forms presented from countries like Guinea, Ghana, etc.

-Drum Residency (two week minimum): Students will learn about the culture and traditional music of West African countries such as Guinea, Mali, The Ivory Coast, etc. They will learn the culture specific reasons why the polyrhythmic songs are played in the villages and the cities in West Africa.
-They will learn to play some of the main drums played in that region of Africa which are called “djembes” and “dununs.”
+- Drum Residency: Introduces students to culture and traditional music of West African countries such as Guinea, Mali, The Ivory Coast, etc. Students will learn the culture specific reasons why the polyrhythmic songs are played in the villages and the cities in West Africa.
+Students will learn to play some of the main drums played in that region of Africa which are called “djembes” and “dununs.”

-Drum/dance performances of traditional and innovative Guinea and diasporic rhythms.
+4/ Drum and dance performances of traditional, and innovative Guinea and diasporic rhythms.
 Suitable for small/large audiences, and diverse facilities.

-Book Lannaya for your next school general assembly, festival, family function, corporate event, meeting/workshop, public concert, reception, party, flashmob, or other special occasion!
+Book Lannaya for your next school show, festival, family function, corporate event, meeting/workshop, public concert, reception, party, flashmob, or other special occasion!